tobiassh0/EPOCH_main/README.md

 # EPOCH_main
 Used for analysis of EPOCH 1d PIC simulations.
 Old one was deleted.

-*batch_load        :: User interface with code.
+*[name1] batch_load        :: User interface with code.
 Locates simulation, reads and writes data to an class object called "Simulation".
 Calls heavily on list_new
 *list_new          :: Main hub of functions used for interacting with code.
 Rewritten due to batch processing.
 Updated sparcely.
 *energy            :: Called from list_new, calls to calculate, reads and plots cahnge in energy densities through time *power             :: Called from list_new, calls to calculate, reads and plots power spectra